ABOUT THE CPI

 each team is ranked on the basis of their record, and can judge

 the legitimacy of each ranking.
 The ratings are also

 verifiable through the CPI's open formula.

-The CPI has correctly matched the top two teams for the BCS
+The CPI has matched the top two teams for the BCS

-title game in eleven of fourteen years, putting it on par with
+title game in thirteen of sixteen years, putting it on par with

 throughout a given season.